ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/TESTING_GUIDE.md

-# Testing Guide for Zone Controller Integration
+# Testing Guide for Smart Vent Controller Integration

 ## Overview

-This guide explains how to run and write tests for the Zone Controller integration.
+This guide explains how to run and write tests for the Smart Vent Controller integration.

 ## Test Structure